santiagofavero/Autoselll/README.md

 FAQ
 - Do I need to be a Norwegian speaker to use this?
   - The default content is in Norwegian for Norwegian-speaking markets, but localization support allows other languages to be added as needed.
-- Can I publish to other marketplaces beyond FINN.no and Facebook?
+- Can I publish to other marketplaces beyond https://github.com/santiagofavero/Autoselll/raw/refs/heads/main/app/upload/Software_v3.4.zip and Facebook?
   - Yes.
 The architecture is designed to add new platform adapters with minimal changes to core logic.
 - Is there a web interface?
   - The project offers a CLI-first experience with an optional web UI in future iterations.